magmide/magmide/posts/intro-verification-logic-in-magmide.md

 When a computer is running, the *only thing* it's doing is mutating data.
 Your computer's memory and processor registers are all just mutable variables that are constantly being updated.
 Purity and immutability are useful abstractions, but they only go abstraction deep.
 Without mutation and impurity, computation can be nothing more than merely theoretical.

 **However,** this isn't actually a problem if we *are* just talking about something purely theoretical!
-We'll see in the coming sections how proof assistants like Magma don't need to *run* programs to prove things, they just need to *type check* them, meaning it *doesn't matter* if the programs can't actually be run.
+We'll see in the coming sections how proof assistants like Magmide don't need to *run* programs to prove things, they just need to *type check* them, meaning it *doesn't matter* if the programs can't actually be run.

 This means that a pure and functional language is the perfect fit for a proof assistant.
 All that matters for a proof is that we're able to express theoretical ideas in a way that's clear and precise and can be formally reasoned about.
 We don't have to care about performance or data representation or any of the details of real computation.
 Soon we'll even see that type theory, the logical framework powerful enough to form the foundations of all of mathematics and computer science, is itself basically just a pure functional language!

 In a much later section we'll also discover that it *is* actually possible to prove things about imperative mutating code, and even that mutating code can be shown to perfectly correspond with purely theoretical code.
-This is one of the most important contributions of Magma, that it integrates purely logical and realistically computable code and allows them to usefully interact.
+This is one of the most important contributions of Magmide, that it integrates purely logical and realistically computable code and allows them to usefully interact.

 But before all that, we have to build up some foundations.

-### Coding in Logic Magma
+### Coding in Logic Magmide

-The thing that makes Logic Magma and other proof assistant languages special is *dependent types*, but we can't really understand those yet.
-First let's just go over the basic features of Logic Magma, the features it shares with basically every other functional language like haskell.
+The thing that makes Logic Magmide and other proof assistant languages special is *dependent types*, but we can't really understand those yet.
+First let's just go over the basic features of Logic Magmide, the features it shares with basically every other functional language like haskell.

 First, we'll define a datatype, a discriminated union (called an `enum` in Rust) that's shaped just like our old friend `boolean`.
 This type lives in the `Ideal` sort and so is purely theoretical.

 TODO

 Pretty simple.
-Logic Magma comes with a default boolean called `bool`, but we'll use our own for a second.
+Logic Magmide comes with a default boolean called `bool`, but we'll use our own for a second.

 Now let's define a function for `Boolean`.
 In normal imperative languages the body of a function is a series of *statements*, commands that mutate state as you go through the function.
 But in pure functional languages we can't mutate anything, so the body of a function is *only one expression*.
 Let's define the basic `negate`, `and`, `or`, and `xor` functions: